 If you are new to this process and aren’t sure where you are in the process, you will probably be best served with one of my manuscript evaluations.
 I read the entire book and give you feedback on all of it, and you receive a 10% discount on anything* you hire me to do on that manuscript after the evaluation. (*Discount expires one year after I deliver the evaluation letter.)

-I deliver two ebook files to every ebook client: one that is compatible with Amazon/Kindle and one that is compatible with everyone else.
+Each ebook design client (except comic book clients) receive two ebook files: one that is compatible with Amazon/Kindle and one that is compatible with everyone else.